 These allow multiple cutting tools or “multi-blade” tools to be run faster than single cutting tools.
 Because the amounts of heat generated at the cutting edges are distributed across each cutting blade, the tools can often last longer and be more wear-resistant.
 DiaTools High-Performance Reamer is a great example of multi-cutting tools.

-Compared to alternatives methods, a multi-bladed reamer can shorten cycles times & increase quality.
-Multi-point cutting tool has many advantages, such as low chip load per tooths, high speed and feed, high MRR and productivity, low tool wear, low cutting temperature, and long tool life.
+Compared to alternative methods, a multi-bladed reamer can shorten cycle times & increase quality.
+Multi-point cutting tool has many advantages, such as low chip load per tooth, high speed and feed, high MRR and productivity, low tool wear, low cutting temperature, and long tool life.

 Types of Cutting Tools: